Lighting Ordinance Update

 Compliance Timeline for Existing Lighting

-• Within 2 years: All existing lighting that has adjustable features to comply must meet new requirements except for shielding.
+• Within 1 year from the effective date of the ordinance (by February 20, 2027), all existing lighting that has adjustable features to comply must meet new requirements except for shielding.

 Public Outreach and Community Engagement